Vitamin D supplementation in children with respiratory infections

 In addition to causing rickets, vitamin D deficiency has been linked to respiratory infections such as pneumonia, tuberculosis and bronchiolitis.
 Pneumonia is the most severe form of acute lower respiratory tract infections and is the leading cause of death in children worldwide.

 Some studies have suggested that vitamin D supplementation can decrease the frequency and severity of respiratory infections among children.
-There is a need for further research before recommendations can be made.
+Further research is needed before specific recommendations can be made.

 Status: not currently available